near/docs/docs/3.tutorials/examples/count-near.md

 ### Unit test

 Unit tests check individual functions in the smart contract.
 They are written in the same language as the smart contract is.
-For AssemblyScript, you will find the test in the `__tests__` folder.
-If your contract is in Rust you will find the tests at the bottom of each `.rs` file.

 <CodeTabs>
   <Language value="🦀 Rust" language="rust">